gvbelov/Chemical-Equilibrium/README.md

 # Chemical-Equilibrium with Julia
-Gas phase chemical equilibrium calculation.
+Gas phase chemical equilibrium calculation using Julia progrramming language.
 Function MicPV calculates chemical equilibrium of the gas mixture provides the temperature T and pressure p or volume v are specified.
 Data input:
 m-number of chemical elements;